 For many applications, the filing deadline for a candidate's election is an appropriate end date for early fundraising.
 All federal, state, and local elections require candidates to submit paperwork by a specific date to appear on the ballot.
 Once a state's filing deadline passes, the ballot is set, and no more candidates can enter the race.
-A filing deadline early fundraising cutoff will, therefore, include all ballot-eligible candidates; this is desirable if a researcher seeks to use an electioncentered measure to make cross-candidate fundraising comparisons in advance of the election.
-It is worth noting that while the filing deadline for some states is closer to the primary election than others, this is not problematic for an election-centered measure.
-Our election-centered measure is calculated as a share rather than raw totals.
-Therefore, the measure allows for valid comparisons across states given all candidates within a race are evaluated on the same criteria, and all electioncentered measures reflect a comparable share of fundraising.
-For reference, we graphically depict our proposed election-centered measure of early money in Appendix Figure A5 using the same motivating example as Figure 2.
+A filing deadline early fundraising cutoff will, therefore, include all ballot-eligible candidates; this is desirable if a researcher seeks to use an election-centered measure to make cross-candidate fundraising comparisons in advance of the election.